Varicella virus vaccine (By injection)

 - A nurse or other health provider will give you this medicine.

-- Most people who need the Varivax® vaccine will need 2 shots.
-Children 12 months to 12 years of age should be give the second shot no sooner than 3 months after the first vaccine.
-Teenagers and adults should have a booster shot 4 to 8 weeks after the first vaccine.
-Your doctor can answer specific questions about your situation, especially if you need to follow a different schedule.
+- Most people will need 2 shots.
+Children 12 months to 12 years of age need a second shot 3 months after the first dose.
+Teenagers and adults should have a second shot 4 to 8 weeks after the first dose.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- It is important that Varivax® be given at the proper time.
+- Missed dose: It is important that Varivax® be given at the proper time.
 If a scheduled shot is missed, call your doctor to make another appointment as soon as possible.

 Drugs and Foods to Avoid